shaquille-hall/se577-train-system/README.md

 7. __Ticket__ - A ticket is what a customer uses to board the train.
 A customer may require many tickets if their path has many trips.

 8. __Reservation__ - A reservation is what a customer actually pays for.
 It may include many tickets for many people.

+## Design

+In progress.

+## Use Cases

+To see which use cases are complete, please check the [project board](https://github.com/SaffatHasan/se577-train-system/projects/1).